ishan-nitj/Comment-Checker/README.md

 Although all three words in this comment are keywords in Python, this comment is not a code.So we cannot discretely specify whether a comment will be a  code.

+To detect the discussion all the stopwords are removed from the comment after tokenising it with the help of NLTK.
+And then each sentence is taken and compared to all the training data.
+If in a sentence of the comment more than 50% of the words match with any of the training data, then discussion is sent for moderator approval.

 ----------
 #### <i class="icon-refresh"></i> Running the Code
 -------------